We aim to build our documentation according to the Diátaxis framework for technical documentation, which divides documentation into four categories:

 If you find yourself wanting to write about the nitty gritty details of how something works, you most likely want to write an explanation.

-We find that contributors primarily struggle with the difference between a Recipe and a Tutorial.
+We find that contributors primarily struggle with the difference between a Guide and a Tutorial.

 Here are several explanations to help you understand the difference.

-A recipe is used in a “working” context where the reader just wants a sequence of instructions to achieve an outcome.
+A guide is used in a “working” context where the reader just wants a sequence of instructions to achieve an outcome.

 In this context the reader may already know or may not care how or why these instructions work, they just want to know what to do in order to achieve the desired result.